MiloMindbender/UE4VirtualProduction/VPStudio/TelemetryViewer/README.md

 # Getting telemetry from your level

 Add only one ActorTransformTelemetry actor to your level, it can send telemetry from as many actors as you want.
 Under the "default" parameters you can set the type of telemetry, the IP address and port of TelemetryViewer.
 The defaults will send to TelemetryViewer running on the same computer as Unreal.
-The last thing is the list of actors you want to send telemetry from.  __Important__ only put ONE MultipleTrackerTelemetry actor in your level or telemetry will be corrupted.
+The last thing is the list of actors you want to send telemetry from.  __Important__ only put ONE ActorTransformTelemetry actor in your level or telemetry will be corrupted.

-Telemetry Viewer expects to receive telemetry from a fixed numbe of actors, set by the configuration file you load when you start it up.
+Telemetry Viewer expects to receive telemetry from a fixed numbe of actors, set by the configuration file you load after you start it up.
 The data sent by unreal must be the same size as the one Telemetry Viewer expects to receive.
-The "Telemetry Viewer Max Actors" value sets max number of actors to send and must match the config file you load in Telemetry Viewer.
+In ActorTransformTelemetry "Max Actors"  sets max number of actors you can send and must match the config file you load in Telemetry Viewer.
 You can send information from less than this number of actors but not more.
-I've provided Telemetry Viewer config files for 4 and 8 actors.
+I've provided Telemetry Viewer config files for 1, 4 and 8 actors.
 You can send more but you will have to make your own config file for Telemetry Viewer to do it.

 The ActorTransformTelemetry actor must be in the same "sublevel" as the actors you want telemetry from.
 This is set with the button in the lower right corner of the editor viewport.